skonky/fullstack/README.md

 ### Utilities

-This turborepo has some additional tools already setup for you:
+This turborepo has some tools already setup for you:

 - [TypeScript](https://www.typescriptlang.org/) for static type checking
 - [ESLint](https://eslint.org/) for code linting